f-fraysse/HPE_volleyball/README.md

 ## 📁 updates

+### 2025/04/05: Profiling Cleanup & Detection Frequency Revert<br>
+1.  **Detection Frequency Experiment**: Attempted running detection every N frames (e.g., every 3 frames) to improve performance.
+However, this significantly degraded tracking accuracy (lost tracks, ID switches) due to the rapid and unpredictable movement of players in volleyball.
+Reverted to running detection on every frame to maintain tracking robustness.
+2.  **Profiling Refactoring**: Cleaned up and enhanced the performance profiling in `scripts/MAIN.py`.
+    *   Added distinct timing measurements for all major steps within the main loop (Capture, Detection, Tracking, Pose Estimation, HDF5 Write, Display Prep, CSV Write, Final Draw/Display).
+    *   Updated on-screen display to show all component times and total FPS.
+    *   Updated CSV logging to include all component times.
+    *   Added a new "OVERALL TIMING STATISTICS" section to the terminal output, summarizing min/max/avg/median for each component (excluding the first frame).
+    *   Formatted all terminal statistics output for better readability using tab alignment.

 ### 2025/04/05: Batch Pose Estimation<br>
 Implemented batch processing for RTMPose estimation.<br>
 Previously, each detected bounding box was processed sequentially (preprocess, inference, postprocess).<br>